A Guide Around The Museum

 The programme features a range of people, both entertainers and academic experts, trying to donate objects into a fictional museum, the eponymous 'Museum of Curiosity', which is described by Lloyd as, "A baroque folly that makes Gormenghast look like a bus shelter."
 The museum, located somewhere in the middle of Epping Forest and guarded by Don Quixote, is the only museum in the known universe to have a large Icelandic volcano in the boiler room, a mathematical object that can only be seen in 196,883 dimensions, the whole of the Big Bang shrunk down to the size of a grapefruit, and Matt Ridley's nameplate from his Northern Rock office door located in a special Credit Crunch Wing.

-In the programme, Lloyd acts as 'The Professor of Ignorance at the University of Buckingham' (a reference to him actually being a professor for this University, although he later transfers to later Southampton-Solent).
+In the programme, Lloyd acts as 'The Professor of Ignorance at the University of Buckingham' (a reference to him actually being a professor for this University, although he was later made a professor at Southampton-Solent).
 The first series featured Bill Bailey as the curator of the museum, as well as the man who provided the museum's musical needs.
 This includes playing the theme tune to every episode in a slightly different way.
-Following his move to "retire" from panel games Bailey left the show (reportedly "headhunted by the Pencil Museum in Cumbria").
+Following his move to "retire" from brief panel games Bailey left the show (reportedly "headhunted by the Pencil Museum in Cumbria").
 As a result, every series - or "gallery" as they are referred to - has a different curator.
-In Gallery 2 Sean Lock was curator, while in the third gallery the curator was Jon Richardson, in the fourth it was Dave Gorman (who had previously acted as a guest curator when Richardson couldn't make a recording), the fifth series curator was Jimmy Carr and the sixth curator was Humphrey Ker.
+In Gallery 2 Sean Lock was curator, while in the third gallery the curator was Jon Richardson, in the fourth it was Dave Gorman (who had previously acted as a guest curator when Richardson couldn't make a recording), the fifth series curator was Jimmy Carr, the sixth curator was Humphrey Ker (who also guest curated an episode in Gallery 5 when Carr was unavailable), and the seventh curator being Phill Jupitus.